 - There are tons of ice cream shops on 5th Avenue, but these are the regular ones and we hope you enjoy the four unique ones mentioned above.

 Mexican Desserts and Sweets

 - Churros are a very Mexican treat.
 It is like a long fried donut that is filled with chocolate or what ever filling you like.
 You can find a churro stand on 5th Avenue between 2nd Street and 4th Street.
 It is a small stand but you will see a few people in line for them.

-- Papabubble candy store is a great place to watch candy being made every morning at 10:00am.
+- Kanki candy store is a great place to watch candy being made some mornings at 10:00am.
 It is out of the center but a great activity for kids to watch and tasty fruit candy.
 Call ahead to see if they are making candy on the day you wish to visit.
 English and Spanish spoken.

 - El Gallinero Du Chocolat is a chocolate store on 5th Avenue right at the corner of 38th Street.
 They have lots of truffles and chocolates, some shaped like Chichen Itza even!
 Stop by here to fill your chocolate cravings.